 Winter is Coming

-As winter approaches, our lawn and garden become a memory of what we most enjoyed during the spring and summer months.
-We remember the colors and smells and bounty we received from our labor.
-In fall, we often see our landscapes as a chore, and we are eager to be finished with it.
-However, it is of utmost importance that we not neglect our lawns in this Season.
-For what we do now will make the following year all the more to remember.
+As Winter approaches, our lawn and garden become a memory of what we most enjoyed during the spring and summer months.
+We remember the colors and smells, and bounty we received from our labor.
+In fall, our landscapes become a chore we eagerly wish to be finished.
+However, it is of utmost importance that we not neglect our lawns in this season.
+What we do now will make the following year all the more memorable.

 The Cool Season

-The type of grass we grow in the Treasure Valley are referred to as cool-season grasses.
+Lawn grasses grown in the Treasure Valley are referred to as cool-season grasses.
 These varieties perform better in the cooler months of the year, so this is the time they prefer to grow.
-If we neglect this feeding our lawn will be very hungry by next spring.
+Neglecting this feeding will leave our lawn hungry by next spring.
 When lawns are hungry, they become more susceptible to insects, disease, and stress that will manifest in the following year.

 A Long Time Without

-The fall feeding of Zamzows Recharger will be the last food your lawn gets until early spring…that’s almost six months without food!
-We formulated Recharger to be naturally slow releasing so you will feed your lawn for that entire time.
-Because your lawn is being fed during the winter months your lawn will remain green longer through the fall and green up faster once the soil temperatures begin to increase.
+The Fall feeding of Zamzows Recharger will be the last food your lawn gets until early spring.
+That’s almost six months without food!
+We formulated Zamzows Recharger to be naturally slow releasing so you will feed your lawn for that entire time.
+Giving you a longer-lasting green in fall, and a faster green next spring.
 With this jumpstart to a healthier lawn, you will begin to notice fewer problems that will be easier to identify and correct the following year.
 I often think of our fall feeding, not as the last feeding of the year, but the first feeding for spring.